fubar2/toolfactory/README.md

 ﻿**Breaking news!
-Docker container is recommended as at August 2020**
+Docker container at https://github.com/fubar2/toolfactory-galaxy-docker recommended as at December 2020**

-A Docker container can be built - see the docker directory.
-It is highly recommended for isolation.
-It also has an integrated toolshed to allow installation of new tools back into the Galaxy being used to generate them.

-Built from quay.io/bgruening/galaxy:20.05 but updates the Galaxy code to the dev branch - it seems to work fine with updated bioblend>=0.14 with planemo and the right version of gxformat2 needed by the ToolFactory (TF).

-The runclean.sh script run from the docker subdirectory of your local clone of this repository should create a container (eventually) and serve it at localhost:8080 with a toolshed at localhost:9009.

-The generated container includes a workflow and sample data sets for the workflow

-Load the workflow.
-Adjust the inputs for each as labelled.
-The perl example counts GC in phiX.fasta.
-The python scripts use the rgToolFactory.py as their input - any text file will work but I like the recursion.
-The BWA example has some mitochondrial reads and reference.
-Run the workflow and watch.
-This should fill the history with some sample tools you can rerun and play with.
-Note that each new tool will have been tested using Planemo.
-In the workflow, in Galaxy.
-Extremely cool to watch.

-*WARNING*
+# WARNING

- Install this tool on a throw-away private Galaxy or Docker container ONLY Please NEVER on a public or production instance
+Install this tool on a throw-away private Galaxy or Docker container ONLY!

-*Short Story*
+Please NEVER on a public or production instance where a hostile user may be able to gain access if they can acquire an administrative account login.

+It only runs for server administrators - the ToolFactory tool will refuse to execute for an ordinary user since it can install new tools to the Galaxy server it executes on!
+This is not something you should allow other than on a throw away instance that is protected from potentially hostile users.

+## Short Story

 Galaxy is easily extended to new applications by adding a new tool.
-Each new scientific computational package added as a tool to Galaxy requires some special instructions to be written.
+Each new scientific computational package added as a tool to Galaxy requires an XML document describing how the application interacts with Galaxy.
 This is sometimes termed "wrapping" the package because the instructions tell Galaxy how to run the package as a new Galaxy tool.
-Any tool in a Galaxy is readily available to all the users through a consistent and easy to use interface.
+Any tool that has been wrapped is readily available to all the users through a consistent and easy to use interface once installed in the local Galaxy server.

-Most Galaxy tool wrappers have been manually prepared by skilled programmers, many using Planemo because it automates much of the basic boilerplate and makes the process much easier.
-The ToolFactory (TF) uses Planemo under the hood for many functions, but hides the command line complexities from the TF user.
+Most Galaxy tool wrappers have been manually prepared by skilled programmers, many using Planemo because it automates much of the boilerplate and makes the process much easier.

-*More Explanation*
+The ToolFactory (TF) now uses Planemo under the hood for testing, but hides the command line complexities.
+The user will still need appropriate skills in terms of describing the interface between Galaxy and the new application, but will be helped by a Galaxy tool form to collect all the needed settings, together with automated testing and uploading to a toolshed with optional local installation.

+## More Explanation

 The TF is an unusual Galaxy tool, designed to allow a skilled user to make new Galaxy tools.
 It appears in Galaxy just like any other tool but outputs include new Galaxy tools generated